-A communicable disease is a contagious infection such as, tuberculosis, pertussis, hepatitis, chickenpox, and salmonella, to name a few.
+A communicable disease is a contagious infection such as: tuberculosis, pertussis, hepatitis, chickenpox, and salmonella.
 Approximately sixty communicable diseases are required by law to be reported to the local health department by hospitals, physicians, and laboratories.
-In 2017, the Johnson County communicable disease nurse investigated two hundred eighty-eight reportable diseases.
+In 2018, the Johnson County communicable disease nurse investigated two hundred seventy-three reportable diseases.

 The Johnson County Health Department also offers TB Mantoux skin testing, and Tuberculosis case management including treatment and education for both latent infection and active disease.
-During 2017, three hundred six TB skin tests were administered.
+During 2018, three hundred fourteen TB skin tests were administered.

-Education and medication were given to thirty-four patients with latent TB infection.
+Education and medication were given to twenty-five patients with latent TB infection.
 Directly observed medication therapy was completed on less than five patients with active TB disease.
 Each person who completes the recommended course of medication therapy for TB receives documentation to prove that they have completed treatment.

-Reports of Selected Communicable Disease in 2017
+Reports of Selected Communicable Disease in 2018

-CRE (carbapenem-resistant enterobacteriaceae) 8
+CRE (carbapenem-resistant enterobacteriaceae) 37

-Acute Hepatitis C 7
+Нер А 6

-Chronic Hepatitis C 155
+Chronic Hepatitis C 170

-Chronic Hepatitis B 12
+Chronic Hepatitis B 15

-Salmonellosis 14
+Salmonellosis 10

-Campylobacteriosis 14
+Campylobacteriosis 12

-Histoplasmosis 10
+Histoplasmosis Influenza associated death 9